Software Engineering: A Modern Approach

 To simplify, we’re only showing two classes.
 However, in a real

-scenario, there might be classes from various manufacturers.
+scenario, there could be classes from various manufacturers.

 Furthermore, we’re showcasing only one method from each class, but they

-turning the projector on.
+turning on the projector.
 For Samsung projectors, this method is named

 start